grzesiek-galezowski/AutoFixtureGenerator/README.md

 Any method helpers
 -

-Starting with version 0.3.0, new "any" method helpers are available. two simple examples:
+Starting with version 0.3.0, new "any" method helpers are available.

+Statically imported syntax
+--

+two simple examples:

     import static autofixture.publicinterface.Generate.*;